mjskay/ggdist/cran-comments.md

+## Resubmission
+This is a resubmission.
+In this version I have:

+* Added `rmarkdown` as a dependency in 'Suggests'

 ## Submission comments
 This is the first submission to CRAN of the package `tidybayes`.
 I have been developing and maintaining `tidybayes` for a couple